fxck/flex-layout/README.md

 # Angular Layout Engine

-This is a TypeScript implementation of Angular 2 Layouts: component layouts using Layout API & FlexBox CSS.
+This is a TypeScript implementation of Angular 2 Layouts.

+This module provides Angular 2 developers with component layout features using a Layout API & FlexBox-2016 CSS.

 Based Angular Material's v1.x implementation, this delivers **flexbox 2016** with **Angular 2**-superpowers!